lakash22/codeassessment/README.md

                  }

 ```
-#### postman
+#### Postman
-Executing post call using Postman to register new user
+Executing post call using Postman to register new user.

 ![Alt_text](screenshots/UserSuccessfulRegistration.PNG)